• Share this on:

 • To diversify, include comfortable styles in your product portfolio and concentrate on sustainability.
 Develop a product with a ‘sustainable story’ (see above).

-• Stay informed about the trends in the European pants market and try to adapt your product portfolio to new developments, even if it means also using different materials.
+• Stay informed about trends in the European pants market and try to adapt your product portfolio to new developments, even if it means using different materials.

-• Develop a close cooperation with your fabric supplier.
+• Develop a close collaboration with your fabric supplier.
 By combining your expertise on product development, you will increase your competitiveness.

 • Try to collaborate with your buyer’s design department on your own product development.

-4. What are the prices for pants on the European market?
+4. What are the prices of pants and trousers on the European market?

-The average cost breakdown of your FOB price should look like this:
+The average cost breakdown of your FOB price (Free On Board) should look something like this:

-Note that these percentages may differ per factory and per order.
-Some factories accept lower profit margins during offseason periods, or when order volumes are high.
-In addition, the percentages for labour versus fabrics may differ, depending on the efficiency and wage level of the workforce and the price of the materials.
-Efficiency goes up and material prices go down when producing large volume orders.
+These percentages may vary per factory, per order and in time.
+Some factories accept lower profit margins during the off-season, or when order volumes are high.
+In addition, the percentages for labour versus fabrics may differ, depending on the efficiency and wage level of the workforce and the price of materials.
+Higher costs due to inflation, increased taxes, sustainability requirements, lower quantities or nearshoring can also lead buyers to adopt bigger margins.

 Retail pricing

-The retail price of a pair of pants is on average 4-8 times the FOB price (this is called the ‘retail markup’).
-It follows that the FOB price is on average 12,5-25% of the retail price of the product.
+The retail price of an apparel item is on average 4-8 times the FOB price (this is called ‘retail markup’).
+The FOB price is on average 12.5-25% of the retail price.
 Exceptions do occur.
-In the budget market, some large European retail chains may only double the FOB price.
-Retailers mark up the FOB price by 4-8 times because they need to account for (among other things) import duties, transport, rent, marketing, overhead, stock keeping, markdowns, VAT (15-27% in EU-countries).
+In the budget market, some European retail chains may only double the FOB price.
+Retailers mark up the FOB price by 4-8 times because they need to account for (among other things) import duties, transport, rent, marketing, overhead, stockkeeping, markdowns and VAT (15-27% in EU countries).

 Please review our market information disclaimer.